 Ever since automation was first introduced to the royalty management process, the benefits have been obvious.
-By replacing laborious manual tasks throughout the lifecycle with Royalty Tracker, the entire process has become speedier, less risky, less stressful and fully transparent.
+By replacing laborious manual tasks throughout the lifecycle with Royalty Tracker, our royalty tracking software for publishers, the entire process has become speedier, less risky, less stressful and fully transparent.
 Automation doesn’t suit all areas of publishing, but in royalties it undoubtedly makes businesses leaner and more agile.

 But while most Royalty Tracker users have simplified most stages of the process, the final part – the payment of authors – remains notably non-automated for many publishers.
 Taking this final step can deliver many benefits, like a reduction in the time spent processing payments and an avoidance of the risk of human error that can occur when payment data is transferred from Royalty Tracker to accounting systems.

 So could automated payments be the missing part of the jigsaw in royalty management?
 Before pursuing it further, we appreciate that—as with all aspects of royalties—automation won’t suit everyone.
 For smaller publishers with a handful of titles, doing the job manually shouldn’t be too onerous.
-For newer companies on tight budgets, the costs associated with setting up automated payouts may outweigh the savings to be had.
+For newer companies or small publishers on tight budgets, the costs associated with setting up automated payouts with their royalty tracking software may outweigh the savings to be had.

 Automation should never be done just for the sake of it, or just because the technology is there.
 As MetaComet President David Marlin says: “Rather than shoot for payout automation just because you can, look at the ROI.
 How much effort will be saved , and what pressures can it ease?
 It’s a straight forward business decision that should be focused on the bottom line.”